sowebio/acmemgr.sh/README.md

 - Handle wild certificates (like *.domain.tld);
 - When creating certificate which starts with "www." (like "www.domain.tld"), automatically adds the domain name "domain.tld" in certificate;
 - Certificate request for renewal is done only when the current certificate is only valid for one month;
-- The certificates operations (copy and delete) to distant hosts operations" are fully customizable;
+- The certificates operations (copy and delete) to distant hosts operations are fully customizable;
 - The service linked to the certificate (web or email or whatever) is reloaded only when the certificate is successfully created, renewed or deleted (no reload for no reason);
 - More, the service is restarted only once, even there are more than one  updated certificate linked to the service (one reload only for N certificates depending of the same service on the same host);
 - The reload or restart of the service after certificate update is fully customizable;